-Out of the Performance Fee to be paid by the SICAV, 25% will be allocated to charitable organisations designated by the Board.
+Out of the Performance Fee to be paid by the SICAV, up to 25% will be allocated to charitable organisations designated by the Board, the amount being determined by the Board in consultation with the Manager.
+Further information on the performance fee is available upon request from the registered office of the Manager.